Contributed By ASAR - Al Ruwayeh & Partners

 Companies are subject to various ongoing reporting/disclosure obligations after establishment.
 While the particular obligations will depend on the company itself and the activities it undertakes, examples of what may be required include:

 An SPC is managed by its owner but such owner may appoint one or more managers to manage the company on its behalf.
-A WLL is managed by one or more managers (and not by a board of directors which are typically charged with managing KSCs).
+A WLL is managed by one or more managers (and not by a board of directors, which are typically charged with managing KSCs).
 Managers can be of any nationality, but must have a Kuwait Civil ID card and be a resident of Kuwait.

 The MOA of the company sets out the powers of the managers.
 In the absence of any provisions regarding the powers of the managers, the managers have the full power to act on the SPC’s/WLL’s behalf (it is common to provide in the MOA that the manager has full authority to act on behalf of the WLL) but this can be restricted in the company’s MOA or by the ordinary general meeting of the partners.
 In relation to a WLL, if the manager is named in the MOA, his/her termination/replacement should be approved by an extraordinary general meeting.
-The manager would be considered as an employee of the company and hence his/her relationship with the company would be subject to the Law No 6 of 2010 (the Labour Law).
+The manager would be considered an employee of the company and hence his/her relationship with the company would be subject to Law No 6 of 2010 (the Labour Law).

-Generally speaking, all employers/sponsors in the private sector in Kuwait are required to comply with the provisions of the Labour Law regarding matters such as working hours, overtime, rest days, sick leave, annual leave, holidays, etc, and other statutory benefits, regardless of whether such benefits have been waived in an employment contract.
-In this regard, the Labour Law provides for the minimum rights for employees in Kuwait but employment contracts can provide for more beneficial rights.
+Generally speaking, all employers/sponsors in the private sector in Kuwait are required to comply with the provisions of the Labour Law regarding matters such as working hours, overtime, rest days, sick leave, annual leave, holidays, etc, and other statutory benefits, regardless of whether or not such benefits have been waived in an employment contract.
+In this regard, the Labour Law provides for the minimum rights for employees in Kuwait, but employment contracts can provide for more beneficial rights.

 As a general premise, Article 64 of the Labour Law provides that employees are not to work more than eight hours per day or 48 hours per week, except as specified in the Labour Law.
 Article 66 stipulates that workers may work overtime if the necessity arises, provided that the overtime work should not exceed two hours a day, three days a week, 180 hours a year or 90 days a year.
-Workers are entitled to a 25% increase on their original remuneration for the period of overtime worked and employers must maintain overtime records detailing the dates, overtime hours and wages.
+Workers are entitled to a 25% increase on their original remuneration for the period of overtime worked, and employers must maintain overtime records detailing the dates, overtime hours and wages.

 Kuwait is not an employment at will jurisdiction.
 Under Article 41(a) of the Labour Law, an employer may terminate the services of an employee without notice, compensation or benefit if the employee has committed a mistake that resulted in a significant loss for the employer, if the employee obtained employment through cheating or fraud, or if the worker divulged secrets related to the establishment which caused or would have caused real losses.